shalinwal/project-tomcat/README.md

 ## Continuous deployment

-Setting a value of 'false' for deployToLocal environment variable to Jenkinsfile deploys the application on the same kubernetes cluster where the Jenkins instance is setup.
+Setting a value of 'false' for deployToLocal environment variable in Jenkinsfile deploys the application on the same kubernetes cluster where the Jenkins instance is setup.
 To select a different target environment for your deployment, update the kubeconfig variable in Jenkinsfile with the ID of a kubeconfig secret file